wikimedia/restbase-mod-table-cassandra/doc/SecondaryIndexes.md

 each index result, so it seems to make sense to default to eventually consistent index reads & offer more consistent reads on request.

+### Index time bucketing
+For indexes with fast-changing values, the `_ever` index will accumulate a lot of cruft with `_deleted` entries over time, which queries need to step over.
+Additionally, queries in the past are likely to only match a small subset of the latest index entries.
+To avoid this, we can build indexes for static time windows, e.g. a month as in '2012-12' using both the raw data and the `_ever` index.
+This looks like a bit of work, but we can tackle & refine this later.

 ## Strategy 2: versioned index + read repair
 Basic idea is to insert multiple index entries by `tid` (a `timeuuid`), so